CSVAD/sam/finalProject/process/README.md

     - more questions arise from this first test.
     - the output is very chaotic, which is not necessarily wrong. but the lack of pauses and silences makes the sonic quality of the output a bit boring.
 I would like to reach a sound that is closer to what electroacoustic musicians produce.
     - lack of direct sonic and visual output when in animation mode.
-    - maybe I should start by making the sound I like me minim first.
+    - maybe I should start by making the sound I like with minim first.

 **Designing metaphor:**
 - each line: an instrument with some characteristics depending of its physiognomy.